-You must not be an employee, although you may carry non-executive posts on the board of companies, foundations or other organizations.
+You must not be an employee, although you may carry non-executive posts on the boards of companies, foundations or other organizations.

-You must have a pension, which must be received in full in Malta and represents at least 75% of your income chargeable in Malta.
-This means that any income other than pension cannot be more than 25% of the total income remitted to Malta.
+You must have a pension, which must be received in full in Malta and represent at least 75% of your income chargeable in Malta.
+This means that any income other than your pension cannot be more than 25% of the total income remitted to Malta.

-You will be required to purchase a residential property with a value of at least €275,000, if located in Malta, or €220,000 if located in Gozo or in South of Malta.
-Property cannot be leased to a third party, if you hold the residence permit under this scheme.
+You will be required to purchase a residential property with a value of at least €275,000, if located in Malta, or €220,000 if located in Gozo or in the South of Malta.
+The property cannot be leased to a third party, if you hold the residence permit under this scheme.

-You must be a tax resident in Malta, and therefore you must not reside in another country more than 183 days.
+You must be a tax resident in Malta, and therefore you must not reside in another country more than 183 days per year.

-Your period of stay under this program do not qualify for a long stay/permanent residence visa.
+Your period of stay under this program does not qualify for a long stay/permanent residence visa.

 Under this program, your income accrued outside Malta, remitted to the country, will be taxed at a flat rate of 15%, provided that the minimum tax payable is €15,000.
 You may also benefit from the tax treaties concluded by Malta to claim a tax relief for tax paid abroad.